go-pg/docs/docs/rest-api.md

 ## Filtering users

-For complex filters I recommend creating a struct with filters state.
+For complex filters I recommend creating a helper struct and storing all filters there.
+This way you can check filters state at any stage of request processing.

 The following example uses [urlstruct](github.com/go-pg/urlstruct) package to decode `url.Values` into a struct:

 ```go
 import "github.com/go-pg/urlstruct"